6 Practical Tips for Getting Ready to Photograph Your First Wedding

 Have Alternatives

 Looking inside the venue is a given but make sure you check out all around the outside for any good photographic opportunities.
-Conversely, you may have a really beautiful outdoor like the grounds of the castle but you can’t rely on this entirely — what if the weather’s really bad?
+Conversely, you may have a really beautiful outdoor location like the grounds of the castle but you can’t rely on this entirely — what if the weather’s really bad?
 So have indoor and outdoor options for each venue.

 You might even be able to take the couple elsewhere.
-For example, I photographed a wedding where the hotel for the reception wasn’t particularly attractive, inside or out, but it was close to the beach and also a nice park.
-I had a quick chat with the bride’s before the ceremony and he agreed to take the couple and their children to these places for photos before we went on to the hotel, so don’t just look at your exact locations, have a look online at a map of the area if you’re not familiar with it already and visit any nearby beauty spots beforehand to time how long it will take you to get to each place.
-This is particularly important if you’re leaving from one of the couple’s houses before they do, you need time to get some photos before the ceremony and to get set up in time for their arrival at the venue.
+For example, I photographed a wedding where the hotel for the reception wasn’t particularly attractive, inside or out, but it was close to the beach and also a .
+I had a quick chat with the bride’s driver before the ceremony and he agreed to take the couple and their children to these places for photos before we went on to the hotel, so don’t just look at your exact locations, have a look online at a map of the area if you’re not familiar with it already and visit any nearby beauty beforehand to how long it will take you to get to each place.
+This is particularly important if you’re from one of the couple’s houses before they do, you need time to get some photos before the ceremony and to get set up in time for their arrival at the venue.

 Parking